RILAB/bis101/lecture01.md

 		- Ch.
 2: 23,38,48,49,54
 		- Ch.
 3: 13,20,32,28,46
 * #### Class Participation
+	- How many have read a scientific paper from the primary research lit?
+	- I said lectures are gonna be easy.
+Homework is a gimme.
+This is gonna be hard.
 * #### Academic honesty
 * #### Email Policy
 * #### Twitter